tsgates/arch-wiki-markdown/wiki/RTorrent.md

     Sasktel: 10digitphonenumber@sms.sasktel.com
     Solo: 10digitphonenumber@txt.bell.ca

--   Install Heirloom's mailx program which is provided by the heirloom-mailx package that is found in the official repositories.
+-   Install mailx which is provided by the s-nail package that is found in the official repositories.

 -   Clear the /etc/mail.rc file and enter:

-Note:Older versions of Heirloom's mailx use /etc/nail.rc.

     set sendmail="/usr/bin/mailx"
     set smtp=smtp.gmail.com:587